Artist Resources

 Bubble wrap & padding

-Wrap the artwork in at least two layers of bubble wrap.
-Fill any empty space in the box with packing paper or foam to prevent movement.
+Wrap in at least two layers of bubble wrap.
+Fill empty box space with packing paper or foam to prevent movement.

-For unframed prints and works on paper, use rigid cardboard mailers.
-Mark them "DO NOT BEND".
+For unframed prints and works on paper, use rigid cardboard mailers marked "DO NOT BEND".
 Consider rolling larger works in sturdy tubes.

 For glass-framed or delicate works, use a box-in-a-box method.
-Place the wrapped artwork in a smaller box, then place that inside a larger box with padding between.
+Place the wrapped work in a smaller box, then inside a larger box with padding between.

 Tracked shipping only

-Always use tracked postage (Australia Post or courier).
-Signo requires a tracking number — without it, you won't be able to mark the order as shipped.
+Always use tracked postage.
+Signo requires a tracking number — without it you cannot mark the order as shipped.

-Apply fragile stickers or write "FRAGILE — ARTWORK" clearly on all sides of the package.
-It doesn't guarantee gentle handling, but it helps.
+Apply fragile stickers or write "FRAGILE — ARTWORK" clearly on all sides.
+It does not guarantee gentle handling, but it helps.

 AI quality check

-Our automated system checks image quality, appropriate content, and listing completeness.
-This happens within minutes of submission.
+Our automated system checks image quality, appropriate content and listing completeness.
+Happens within minutes of submission.

 Human sign-off

 A member of our team reviews every submission personally.
-We check that the listing is accurate, the photos are professional, and the work meets our quality standards.
-This typically takes 24-48 hours.
+We check the listing is accurate, the photos professional, and the work meets our standards.
+Typically 24–48 hours.

-If approved, your artwork goes live immediately.
-If we need changes, you'll receive specific feedback on what to improve — usually photo quality or listing details.
+If approved, the work goes live immediately.
+If we need changes, you receive specific feedback — usually photo quality or listing details.
 Rejections are rare and always explained.

 Escrow protection

-When a buyer purchases your artwork, the payment is held securely by Stripe (our payment processor).
-This protects both you and the buyer — you know the payment is real, and they know their money is safe until the artwork arrives.
+When a buyer purchases, the payment is held securely by Stripe.
+This protects both sides — you know the payment is real, they know their money is safe until the work arrives.

-After the buyer confirms delivery, they have 48 hours to inspect the artwork.
-If they don't raise a dispute within this window, the funds are automatically released to your bank account.
+After delivery is confirmed, the buyer has 48 hours to inspect.
+If they do not raise a dispute, funds are automatically released to your bank account.

 Stripe transfer

 Payouts are sent via Stripe Connect directly to your linked bank account.
-You'll need to set up your payout details in your artist settings.
-Transfers typically arrive within 2-3 business days.
+Transfers typically arrive within 2–3 business days.

 What you receive